 MOD AZE/51A20/7

-5.448 Additional allocation: in Azerbaijan, Kyrgyzstan, Romania and Turkmenistan, the band 5 250-5 350 MHz is also allocated to the radionavigation service on a primary basis.
-(WRC-12)
+5.448 Additional allocation: in Kyrgyzstan, Romania and Turkmenistan, the band 5 250-5 350 MHz is also allocated to the radionavigation service on a primary basis.
+(WRC-19)

 Reasons: The reference to Azerbaijan is no longer necessary in this footnote.